planetscale/docs/content/news/team-profile-lori-raunaq.md

 R: It would definitely have to be a podcast.
 What would we call the podcast?
 L: Brown and White.
-R&L: *Laughing way too hard*
+L&R: *Laughing way too hard*

-*Abhi actually only got to 2 out of the 8 questions he had for the interview.*
+*Abhi only got to 2 out of the 8 questions he had for the interview.*